oktadev/okta-blog/_source/_posts/2021-09-08-sonar-qube-dotnet.md

 tweets:
 - "Learn all you need to know about #sonarqube + #dotnetcore in this new tutorial ->"
 - "Get up to speed on using #sonarqube and #dotnet in this post"
-- "Wondering how #sonarqube works with @oktadev in #dotnet?
+- "Wondering how #sonarqube works in #dotnet?
 We've got you covered!"
 Image: blog/featured/okta-dotnet-books-quarter.jpg
 type: awareness
 ---